Seibu Kokubunji Line: History

+Through service onto the Seibu Shinjuku Line has been suspended since 19 March 2019 because of the reconstruction of Higashi-Murayama Station into an elevated station.

+On 31 May 2025, Seibu 8000 series trains entered service on the Kokubunji Line to replace the Seibu 2000 series.
+They are converted from Odakyu 8000 series trains.

 Stations

 Operations

-Seibu 101 series, 2000 series, and 3000 series EMUs are used on this line.
+2000 series EMUs are used on this line.
 These trains are painted in Seibu Railway's distinctive yellow livery.
 All trains are local services and stop at all stations.
 Trains take 12 minutes to complete the 7.8 km journey.

 The line is mostly single track between Higashi-Murayama and Koigakubo, but with double track sections at each station.
 Track between Koigakubo and Kokubunji is double track for the first 1.2 km and single track the last 0.9 km before Kokubunji station.
 The track changes from double to single at Hanesawa (羽根沢信号場, Hanesawa shingōjō).
 The 1.2 km double-track section allows 8 trains per hour to operate in each direction during peak.
 At Kokubunji Station, trains use only a single platform (platform 5) at the terminus.